unoplatform/uno/doc/articles/controls/CommandBar.md

 ## Extensibility

-The `CommandBar` it automatically managed by the `Frame` control, however you can still use the "native" mode of the `CommandBar` with your own navigation mechanisim.
+The `CommandBar` it automatically managed by the `Frame` control, however you can still use the "native" mode of the `CommandBar` with your own navigation mechanism.

 On **iOS** a `CommandBarHelper` is available for this purpose, you only have to invoke each of the provided method in your own `UIViewController` implementation.